 10. HRT RAC Plate Carrier

-My Review: These are an excellent option for staying cool and comfortable and are probably some of the most comfortable vest options, especially for hot climate operation.
-The shoulder pads are of some of the best in terms of comfort and the entire vest is designed around an airflow channel.
-Like many vests, the HRT RAC comes with a ton of modification opportunities including a Duraflex buckle platform for extensions and additions of modular pouches and equipment storage.
+My Review: This is an excellent option for staying cool and comfortable and is probably one of the most comfortable vest options, especially for hot climate operations.
+The shoulder pads are also some of the best in terms of comfort and the entire vest is designed around an airflow channel.

 Consisting of 500D Cordura, this is one of the lighter vests on the market today and was purpose-built to be more of a lightweight platform to use in hot climates.
 Of course, this is still a solid choice if you don’t need the cooling effects.